lite-xl/lite-xl.github.io/docs/setup/platform-notes.md

 ---
-description: Notes for each platforms.
+description: Learn how to solve various issues with Lite XL in certain platforms.
 ---

 ## Windows

 ### Portable application

 The installer provides a "Portable Mode" checkbox which can be used to extract Lite XL into a directory.
 If this mode is enabled, the installer will not allow user to uninstall Lite XL from the Settings / Control Panel.
 Users can just delete the installation folder.